- Our Services

 View a directory of agencies of The Special Needs Adoption Coalition

 - Boys & Girls Aid in Portland: Friday (evening), Saturday (all day), and Sunday (afternoon).
 RSVP by calling 503-222-9661

 - Christian Family Adoptions in Vancouver: Friday (all day), Saturday (all day), and Sunday (all day).
 For more information call 503-232-1211.

 According to a 2014 department report, on any given day, more than 8,000 Oregon children are in foster care.
 Among these children, around 200 are available for adoption and waiting for adoptive families.

 The children in foster care who are already legally free for adoption are mostly school-aged or pre-school aged children.
 A few are under age 2.
 Some are part of a sibling pair or group that need to be adopted together.

 These children have suffered many losses, including the loss of their birth family.
 You may hear the expression “special needs” used to describe the children.
-Naturally, there is a very wide spectrum of “special needs” which can range from more severe needs (possibly including physical, educational, developmental, and emotional needs) to simply the emotional “special needs” consistent with having been taken from their original home.
-This is why all children in state care are labeled as having “special needs.”
+Naturally, there is a very wide spectrum of “special needs” which can range from more severe (possibly including physical, educational, developmental, and emotional needs) to simply the emotional trauma and “special needs” consistent with having been removed from their original home.
+This is why all children in state care are described as having “special needs.”

 Please refer to the resources listed above to check for events as they are scheduled.